 Is Kinsta HIPAA or PHI Compliant?

-Due to the complex auditing and security needed neither we nor many other managed hosting companies can’t guarantee HIPAA or PHI compliance.
+Due to the complex auditing and security needed neither we nor many other managed hosting companies can guarantee HIPAA or PHI compliance.

-What is a Considered a WordPress Install at Kinsta?
+What is Considered a WordPress Install at Kinsta?

 Each Kinsta hosting plan allows one or more WordPress installs.
-A WordPress install consists of a set of files (core files, theme files, and plugin files) and a database.
+Each install equals 1 WordPress site, which consists of its files (core files, theme files, plugin files) and a database.

 How Does Kinsta Count Multisites?